UncP/Giraffe/README.en.md

 ##Giraffe Distributed Monte Carlo Ray Tracer
 [中文版 README](./README.md)

-###Giraffe is a Distributed Monte Carlo Ray Tracer which has its own ray tracing language
+###Giraffe is a Distributed Monte Carlo Ray Tracer which has its own ray tracing language, written in C++11/14

 ***